Architecture

 Policy System

-ScanPolicy in core/scan_policy.py centralizes all runtime configuration across 14 sections:
+ScanPolicy in core/scan_policy.py centralizes runtime configuration, including:

 - File limits and thresholds